Tour the S.S. City of Milwaukee & US Coast Guard Cutter Acacia in Manistee

 Volunteers from the Century Boat Club have worked on restoration projects including stripping paint from the walls of the pilot house, recovering tables in the dining hall, and installing new chair rails and baseboards in the aft pilot house.
 Other projects involve stripping floors, replacing floor boards and polishing the brass fixtures in the pilot house as well as stripping the original wood floor and staining it.

-Tours and group overnight opportunities are available Saturdays and Sundays mid-April through May; Mondays & Thursdays-Sundays in June, July and August, and Thursdays-Sundays the first two weekends in September.
-Summer hours of operation are 11am-4pm Sunday-Wednesday and 11am-5pm Thursday-Saturday.
+August hours of operation are 11am-3pm on Mondays, 11am-5pm Wednesday-Saturday and 11am-3pm on Sunday.
+Closed on Tuesdays.
 Summer guided tours are offered on the hour aboard the S.S.
 City of Milwaukee during open hours of operation.
-Self-guided tours of the USCGC Acacia are available during open hours of S.S.
-Milwaukee.
+Self-guided tours of the USCGC Acacia are available during August from 11am-3pm.

 The ships offer unique overnight lodging experiences to groups and are perfect for Scout groups, church groups, family reunions and more.
-Arrangements for group overnight stays are by reservation and cost $25/person.
+Arrangements for group overnight stays are by reservation and cost anywhere from $45-$85.
 Call (231) 723-3587 for availability of lodging or to make a reservation for your next event.

 S.S.
 CITY OF MILWAUKEE